-The Manager or Head Teacher, with guidance from the HR Leader, will appoint an Investigating Officer.
+The Line Manager or Head Teacher, with guidance from the HR Leader, will appoint an Investigating Officer.
 The person appointed to undertake the investigation would maintain neutrality and confidentiality throughout.
 The Investigating Officer shall receive guidance and support from the HR Leader where appropriate.

-If the complaint concerns the behaviour of the individual's manager, the matter may be raised with the manager at the next level of seniority.
+If the complaint concerns the behaviour of the individual's Line Manager, the matter may be raised with the Line Manager at the next level of seniority.